International conference at Freie Universität Berlin

 15:15 Ariane Thomas (Louvre Paris): A review and prospects on the Louvre's ancient Near Eastern glyptic collection

-16:45 Laurie Pearce (UC Berkeley) & Ron Wallenfels (New York University; both presenting online): 1) Achieving text and image integration: HBTIN and AUWE 19 2.0; 2) On the reuse of seals in the Hellenistic Near East
+16:45 Laurie Pearce (UC Berkeley) & Ron Wallenfels (New York University; both presenting remotely): 1) Achieving text and image integration: HBTIN and AUWE 19 2.0; 2) On the reuse of seals in the Hellenistic Near East

 Tuesday, 25.07.2023: Current Research